When your child is unwell you should inform the School Office before 8:50am on 01278 422693 and selecting

 Term time leave

-Term time leave must be requested in writing to the school at least 20 school days in advance of the leave via a term time leave request form.
-Only requests with exceptional circumstances will be considered.
+Term time leave must be requested in writing to the school at least 10 school days in advance of the leave via a term time leave request form.
+Only requests with exceptional circumstances will be considered and children with poor attendance will no have requests approved.
 Those parents who take their children out of school without prior consent put themselves at risk of receiving a penalty notice.

-9.00am morning registers close and paper registers added to SIM’s
+9:00am morning registers close and paper registers returned to the office for input on registers.

-Daily report updated with marks from arrival and absent sheet in reception
+Registers updated by Attendance Officer with marks from late arrival and absent sheet in reception

-Visit to classrooms to see if children absent have arrived
+Visit to classrooms to see if children with unexplained/missing absence have arrived

-First day calling made to parents of absent children
+Phone call made to parents of absent children to ascertain reason for absence

 Marks updated on (SIM’s)